RedMadRobot/apexy-ios/Documentation/nested_response.md

 `GET books/{book_id}`

-The request to recereive a book by `id` will return one book wrapped in `data`
+The request to receive a book by `id` will return one book wrapped in `data`

 ```json
 {